Safety Risk Management Is the SMS Star

 Whenever risk controls are added to the system, another system's analysis is required before implementing the risk control.
 This will allow safety teams to predict the residual risk.

 Predicted residual risk is the estimated risk after safety requirements are implemented or after all avenues of risk reduction have been explored.
 Predicted residual risk is based on assumption that controls are in place and/or all safety requirements are implemented and are valid.

-Whenever safety requirements are not documented in your proactive hazard identification process, predicted residual risk should be the same as the initial risk.
+Whenever safety requirements are not documented in your proactive hazard identification process, the predicted residual risk should be the same as the initial risk.

 The process of designing and evaluating additional risk controls is done using the Management of Change Process.

-When predictive residual risk is acceptable after the consideration of additional risk controls, you can implement the risk controls and monitor.
+When the predictive residual risk is acceptable after the consideration of additional risk controls, you can implement the risk controls and monitor.
 And this is where the safety assurance (SA) activities take over.

 Monitoring the effectiveness of risk controls is performed by line employees and auditors.

-Related Management Of Change Articles
+Related Management of Change Articles

 - What Is Change Management in Your Aviation SMS?

 - Understanding Management of Change in Aviation SMS